chrisweb/web-audio-api-player/README.md

 All mobile browsers prevent playing sounds (songs) if no user gesture has happened yet.
 This means that on mobile you can NOT play sounds (songs) programmatically (this is also the reason why the autoplay attribute on an audio element does not auto play a song on mobile and also the reason videos will only autoplay if they are muted)

+> [!NOTE]
-Note: If the user clicks on a play button and call player.play() then audio will play just fine, this chapter is about audio not playing when calling player.play() before the user interacted with the page (app)
+> If the user clicks on a play button and call player.play() then audio will play just fine, this chapter is about audio not playing when calling player.play() before the user interacted with the page (app)

 If you attempt play a sound (song) on mobile programmatically (before a user interaction) then the mobile browser will throw a **NotAllowedError** error:

 > The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission (No legacy code value and constant name).

+so if you encounter this error on iOS (iPhone) and android mobile devices, then it means that you tried to play the sound programmatically before the browser got "unlocked" by a user interaction

+> [!NOTE]
-Note: iOS (iPhone) and android mobile devices will throw that error, in the past iPad tablets would throw an error too, however newer versions are considered a desktop device and do not need throw an error
+> in the past iPad tablets would throw an error too, however newer versions are considered a desktop device and do not need throw an error

 There is however a trick to unlock audio on mobile, the trick is to listen for events like a user clicking on something in your page and use that interaction to play a silent sound for a brief moment, after that audio will be unlocked and you will be able to trigger the play function at any time programmatically to play the song you want (even if it is not a direct action initiated by the user)